pubky/pubky-nexus/docs/decentralization.md

 ## 3. Indexing externally-hosted users (key-based)

 The core of decentralization.
-Driven by `KeyBasedEventProcessorRunner`, which indexes users hosted on non-default ("third-party") homeservers: for every monitored HS *except* the default, it pulls each hosted user's events per user via the HS user-events endpoint (hence "key-based" — keyed on each user's pubky).
+Driven by `KeyBasedEventProcessorRunner`, which indexes users hosted on non-default ("third-party") HSs: for every monitored HS *except* the default, it pulls each hosted user's events per user via the HS user-events endpoint (hence "key-based" — keyed on each user's pubky).
 Configured in `KeyBasedEventProcessorRunner::from_config`.